wooga/eredis/README.md

 ## Commands

-Eredis has only one function to interact with redis, which is `eredis:q(Client::pid(), Command::iolist())`.
+Eredis has one main function to interact with redis, which is `eredis:q(Client::pid(), Command::iolist())`.
 The response will either be `{ok, Value::binary() | [binary()]}` or `{error, Message::binary()}`.
 The value is always the exact value returned by Redis, without any type conversion.
 If Redis returns a list of values, this list is returned in the exact same order without any type conversion.

+To send multiple requests to redis in a batch, aka. pipelining requests, you may use `eredis:qp(Client::pid(), [Command::iolist()])`.
+This function returns `{ok, [Value::binary()]}` where the values are the redis responses in the same order as the commands you provided.

 To start the client, use any of the `eredis:start_link/0,1,2,3,4,5` functions.
 They all include sensible defaults. `start_link/5` takes